nilssonemil/teamspeak-notifications/README.md

 ## Features
 [x] Send notification alerts on messages received.
-[ ] Send notification alters on users joining/leaving channel.
+[ ] Send notification alerts on users joining/leaving channel.
 [ ] Send information that can be used to setup display of active/muted microphone.
 [ ] Send notification on edited channel.
+[ ] Show TeamSpeak 3 icon with notification.
+[ ] Show which channel message is sent to.
+[ ] Show which server message is sent to.
+[ ] Do not show notifications if TeamSpeak window is focused.

 ## Requirements
 libnotify